How FRAM Memory Simplifies Embedded System Data Logging

 Data logging is simple until you start losing track of the records.

-The old and simple way to do this is to store all the transaction logs in a battery backup SRAM, and to allocate a few data pointers that keep track of what has been logged what has been retrieved by the software.
+The old and simple way to do this is to store all the transaction logs in a battery backup SRAM and to allocate a few data pointers that keep track of what has been logged and what has been retrieved by the software.
 The limitation of this approach is that the data integrity is 100% dependent on the backup battery.
 This means that you need to cross your fingers and hope that your battery is still alive if the system experiences a power failure or generic hardware failure.

 On the other hand, Flash memories eliminate most data retention concerns.
 While transaction data can be stored in the Flash memory, data pointers still need to be stored in battery backup SRAM.
 Either that or you might risk damaging the individual Flash memory cells that have low write endurance.
 Alternatively, firmware developers could implement a sophisticated data management algorithm.
 This removes the need for data pointers but can overcomplicate the whole system and introduce unnecessary bugs.